Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Introduction

 \section{Introduction}

-Machine learning has shown impressive performance on a wide range of applications.
-Behind these successes, (sub)gradient-based methods and their variants are the workhorse algorithms.~Many studies have investigated the theoretical foundations of these first-order iterative algorithms.
-For smooth and/or convex cases, (sub)gradient methods are most well-understood \citep{nesterov2018lectures}.~It~is well-known that the basic gradient descent algorithm achieves linear convergence for minimizing smooth and strongly convex functions.
-However, strong convexity is a very strong assumption,~and many fundamental models in machine learning lack this good property \citep{agarwal2010fast}.
+With the success of machine learning, (sub)gradient-type algorithms, such as (sub)gradient descent, coordinate descent, Frank-Wolf algorithm, and other variants, have gained much attention over the past decades \cite{beck2017first,bottou2018optimization}.
+For smooth and/or convex cases, (sub)gradient methods are most well-understood.
+It is well-known that the basic gradient descent algorithm achieves linear convergence for minimizing smooth and strongly convex functions \cite{nesterov2018lectures}.
+However, strong convexity is often not satisfied in practice, and many fundamental models in machine learning lack this good property~\cite{agarwal2010fast}.